Search for the doubly charmed baryon $\it{\Omega}_{cc}^{+}$: Efficiency ratio estimation

 \section{Efficiency ratio estimation}

-The efficiency ratio between the \Xiccpp mode and \Omegacc mode, defined as $\eps_{\rm norm}/\eps_{\rm sig}$, is determined from simulation, where kinematic distributions are weighted to match those in data.
+The efficiency ratio between the \Xiccpp mode and \Omegacc mode, defined as $\eps_{\rm norm}/\eps_{\rm sig}$, is determined from simulation.
+The distributions of the transverse momentum, rapidity of the doubly charmed baryons, and the event multiplicity in simulated samples are weighted according to the differences between simulation and data seen for the \Xiccpp baryon.
+The Dalitz distributions of the simulated intermediate \Xicp (\Lc) states are corrected to match those in data.
 The tracking and PID efficiencies for both normalisation and signal modes are corrected using calibration data samples~\cite{LHCb-DP-2013-002,LHCb-PUB-2016-021,LHCb-DP-2018-001}.
-The efficiency ratio of both trigger categories for different data-taking periods are summarised in Table~\ref{tab:eff_ratio}.
+The efficiency ratios of both trigger categories for different data-taking periods are summarised in Table~\ref{tab:eff_ratio}.
 Since there is an additional track in the \Xiccpp decay when compared to the \Omegacc decay, the reconstruction and selection efficiency of \Xiccpp candidates is significantly lower.
 The increase in the efficiency ratio for the 2017 and 2018 data is due to the optimisation of the \Xiccpp online selection, following the observation of the \Xiccpp baryon~\cite{LHCb-PAPER-2017-018}.

-In order to take into account the dependence of the selection efficiency upon the unknown value of the \Omegacc lifetime, simulated \Omegacc events are weighted to reproduce different exponential decay time distributions corresponding to lifetimes of 40\fs, 80\fs, 120\fs, 160\fs , and 200\fs.
+In order to take into account the dependence of the selection efficiency upon the unknown value of the \Omegacc lifetime, simulated \Omegacc events are weighted to reproduce different exponential decay time distributions corresponding to lifetimes of 40, 80, 120, 160, and 200\fs.
 This method is used to estimate the change in the efficiency.
 The single-event sensitivities are calculated by the ratio of \Xiccpp efficiency to the \Omegacc efficiency with different lifetime hypotheses, as shown in Tables~\ref{tab:alpha_TOS} and~\ref{tab:alpha_TIS}, for both trigger categories.

 The \Omegacc mass is also unknown.
 To test the effects of different mass hypotheses, two simulated samples are generated with $m(\Omegacc)=3638\mevcc$ and $m(\Omegacc)=3838\mevcc$.
 These samples are used to weight the \pt distributions of final states in the \Omegacc decay to match those in the other mass hypotheses, and the efficiency is recalculated with the weighted samples.
 When varying the \Omegacc mass, it is found that the efficiency is constant; therefore, the \Omegacc mass dependence is neglected in the evaluation of the single-event sensitivities.